bartificer/programming-by-stealth/docs/pbs1.md

 ## Final Thoughts

 We’ve now laid the ground work to start on our journey towards programming.
-In the next instalment we’ll start learning about the Hyper Text Markup Language, or HTML, which instructs as web browser how to present information to users.
+In the next instalment we’ll start learning about the Hyper Text Markup Language, or HTML, which instructs a web browser on how to present information to users.
-This is not a programming language as-such, but a mark-up language.
+This is not a programming language as such, but a markup language.
 HTML will serve as a gentle introduction to the idea of using formally defined rules of grammar to tell a computer what we mean.